HeadBeeGuy/alt-activities/README.md

 - Add in some JavaScript to nudge users not to pick more than the suggested maximum Tags in each Tag Category on the Activity form.
 - Add in the Activity Workshop feature.
-- Allow premium members to set an avatar.
-Make a default avatar for regular users.

 ---